Myosaurus: Paleoecology

 Myosaurus skulls have been found in both South Africa and Antarctica.
-In South Africa, only a about 10 skull fragments were found in the Karoo Basin of the Lystrosaurus zone at the Harrismith Commonage locality.
+In South Africa, only about 10 skull fragments were found in the Karoo Basin of the Lystrosaurus zone at the Harrismith Commonage locality.
 This area, however, is extremely species rich, primarily filled with dicynodont therapsids.
 However, the most fossils of the Myosaurus have been found in Antarctica in the Fremouw Formation of the Cumulus Hills in the Queen Maud Mountains.
 This location lies between the Shackleton and McGregor Glaciers.
 This site is also diverse, containing mostly Myosaurus, Lystrosaurus, and Thrinaxodon fossils.
 Fragments of Myosaurus have been primarily found in green siltstone in these regions.
 This stone is formed in layers and dates back to the Early to Late Triassic periods.